testNameGenerator/PHPStorm-plugin/README.md

 **Features:**
 - Supports multiple cursors
 - Can insert test methods based on the current cursor(s) lines contents.
 Will update method if shortcut is triggered from inside a docblock comment that's followed by a "public function test______" string
+- Uses the project's indent settings; defaults on four spaces.

 **Limitations / bugs:**
-- doesn't use the editor's tab / spaces settings, uses four spaces by default
 - no PHP-only file filtering was set, will trigger and behave the same for any file

 **Features under way:**